-Beetroot, surprisingly, really goes well in a cake.
-It not only adds a lovely natural sweetness, but being rich in beta carotene, makes this cake not only delicious, but also rich in nourishing ingredients.
-Just don’t tell your children it contains beetroot and they’ll be asking for more!
+Beetroot goes well in a cake.
+It not only adds a lovely natural sweetness, but being rich in beta carotene, it is also rich in nourishing ingredients.

 Cooking Time: about 55 minutes